 Chao Phraya River is one of the major rivers in Thailand, running thru Bangkok.
 It is known as the River of Kings, formed by four major tributaries including the Ping, the Wang, the Yom, and the Nan Rivers.
 Ultimately though, it flows into the Gulf of Thailand.
-It is a very important waterway for the people of central Thailand whose cities lie along this river.
+This river is a very important waterway for the people of central Thailand, whose cities lie along the banks of this river.
 These cities are the most historically significant and densely populated settlements of Thailand due to their access to this waterway.
-Come along with me as I take a Bangkok river cruise and explore the Chao Phraya River on my Thailand Trip.
+Come along with me as I take a ride on a River Cruise Chao Phraya boat and explore this city on my Thailand Trip.

 There are four different express boats based on the color of the flag: no flag, orange, green, or yellow flag.
 Most operate Monday through Friday, from 6 am to 10 pm, but the orange flag runs every day.
 Typically, you can buy your tickets at the pier or once you are on board.

 You will also see many long-tail boats along the river.
 They take you anywhere you want to go, but do consider that they are quite a bit more expensive when compared to the express boats mentioned above.

 As for Bangkok, truly the Chao Phraya River is the lifeblood of this massive city.
 With its juxtaposition of dimly painted wooden shacks, set up against temples and high-rise, metallic reflection buildings.
 It is a hodgepodge of modern yet traditional, of religion versus secular, of calm versus chaos.
 It is an assault on the visual senses.